carodrigues/Hostfully/README.md

 # Hostfully
 Hostfully

+How to execute the test cases:
+1- Install Potman version
+2- Import collection
+3-

 Property Test Cases

 1. POST New Property Without Authentication
 Expected Result: 401 Unauthorized must be returned.

-2. Create Property
+2. Resource Properties - Create
 Notes:
-- The POST endpoint currently returns 200 OK for success but should return 201 Created.
-- According to the specification, only the alias property is required for a property to be created.
+- According to the specification, only the alias is required for a property to be created.
    If id is included in the creation object, it is ignored by the application, and a random id is generated instead.

 2.1 Fulfill All Properties